 Airports were built with the help of Yunnanese farmers.

 Ding Hao – Thumbs up!
-Usually teams were composed by one American and two Chinese.
+Usually, teams were composed of one American and two Chinese.

-Flying Tigers pilots usually wore a patch with the Republic of China national flag and a slogan in Chinese, in case if Chinese local people rescued them after ejection.
+Flying Tigers pilots usually wore a patch with the Republic of China national flag and a slogan in Chinese, in case Chinese local people rescued them after ejection.

 The Air Force established a cemetery near Wujiaba Airport: more than 800 Chinese and American air force fighters were buried here.

 In this battle for their lives, many names have been forgotten.
 Here, an American and a Chinese boy release a dove.